 Also it has Model No. MS2319 on the bottom sticker.

 Most likely this guide will fit some other Acer Aspire models.
-If it works for you please mention full laptop model name in comments after this post.

-Unlock the battery and remove it from the laptop.
+Unlock the battery and remove it.

 Remove three screws securing the hard drive and memory cover.